-The following newsletter was sent to subscribers to Sen. Padden’s newsletter, April 6, 2017.
+The following newsletter was sent to subscribers to Sen. Padden’s Report From Olympia, April 6, 2017.
 To subscribe to Sen. Padden’s newsletters, click here.

 Dear friends and neighbors,